 Screen Time, Impulse Control, and the Teen Brain

-According to Heather Senior Monroe, the study reveals the impact of screen time on brain development and the nervous system.
+The study reveals the impact of screen time on brain development and the nervous system.
 The adolescent brain is not fully mature.
 Moreover, brain development is not complete until the early to mid-20s.
 Therefore, the stimulus that the brain receives during that time of intense development is critical.
 And if much of that comes from screens, it can have a negative impact.

 Impulsivity is one of the primary symptoms of ADHD in teens.
 And impulse control is managed by the brain’s frontal cortex.
 Brain-imaging research has shown that screen time, such as video games and social media, affect the frontal cortex in the same way that cocaine does.
 Hence, screen time catalyzes compulsive and erratic behaviors.